remembrance1/javierngkh/content/home/about.md

 +++

 # Background
-Hi there!
-I’m Javier, a data strategy leader with a proven track record in driving organisational transformation through data governance and analytics.
-With a focus on building strategic partnerships and leveraging data-driven insights, I help businesses enhance operational efficiency and accelerate growth.
+Welcome to my digital workspace.
+I’m Javier, a data strategist with a passion for transforming raw data into actionable insights that fuel business growth and operational excellence.
+Whether it’s designing data governance frameworks or forging powerful strategic alliances, I’m driven by the impact that informed decision-making can have on organisations.

 On this site, I share key projects, insights, and reflections from my ongoing journey in data analytics and leadership.